telerik/winforms-docs/controls/pageview/stripview/scrolling-and-overflow-(strip-buttons).md

 ---
 title: Scrolling and Overflow (strip buttons)
 page_title: Scrolling and Overflow (strip buttons) | RadPageView
-description: RadPageView is yet another great addition to the Telerik UI for for WinForms suite.
+description: RadPageView is yet another great addition to the Telerik UI for WinForms suite.
 As the name implies, this control layouts pages of subcontrols in different views.
 slug: winforms/pageview/stripview/scrolling-and-overflow-(strip-buttons)
 tags: scrolling,and,overflow,(strip,buttons)
 published: True